enlihhhhh/SC4001-NNDL/README.md

 # SC4001-NNDL
-SC4001 Neural Networks and Deep Learning Assignments
+Solutions to SC4001 Neural Networks and Deep Learning Assignment 1 and Group Project Assignment 2